zacheller/zscaler_audit_report/README.md

 # Description

-Zscaler Internet Access audit report creates and downloads an audit log report in csv format  for the specified time.
+Zscaler Internet Access audit report creates and downloads an audit log report in CSV format for the specified time frame (defaults to previous 24 hours).
-By default from last 24 hours since the script was executed

 # Installation ( Virtual Environment)
 ```